simenlokken/traininganalyses/README.md

 ### Installation

-The latest version of `traininganalyses` is available from [GitHub](https://github.com/simenlokken/traininganalyses):
+The latest version of `traininganalyses` is available from this [GitHub](https://github.com/simenlokken/traininganalyses):

 ```{r}
 devtools::install_github("simenlokken/traninganalyses")